Kayinnasaki/kayin.moe-article-pages/01.writing/favorite-games-i-played-in-2016/item.md

 ### Inside

 Inside is on a lot of peoples lists!
 This is just a wonderful, solid, well put together game that shows a ton of craft while also being a much better execution of the gameplay found in Limbo.
 Inside builds up its world, it builds up its mechanics, it ramps up its puzzles in ALL the right ways.
 Appreciation of Inside is like the appreciation of pure craft in a game.
-It’s not the most interesting, its not the most that filled me with the most wonder or made me feel the most accomplished or anything, but it’s just GREAT.
+It’s not the most interesting, it's not the most that filled me with the most wonder or made me feel the most accomplished or anything, but it’s just GREAT.
 Also as a fan of atmospheric story telling, especially in a platformer, this game shines.
 Also has one of the best surprises I ever had in a game — so maybe thats its best trait.
 Still, wonderful title.
 [floatbox type="full"]
 ![inside](inside.png?lightbox)
 [/floatbox]